GeoffAWaddington/CSI30Wiki/VCA's-and-VCA-Spill.md

 ZoneEnd
 ```

+**Note:** The standard CSI TrackBank action will automatically bank VCA's and folder tracks.

 ## TrackToggleVCASpill
 Once VCA Mode is enabled, you can assign a CSI action to spill the faders for any selected VCA fader.
 You probably want to use a modifier in addition to your channel select button to do this.